Safehaven: Development and pre-production

 The comic book and graphic novel Safehaven was revealed by Michael Bay's 451 Media Group at the L.A.
 Comic Con on October 28, 2017.
-On July 1, 2020, it was announced that 451 Media Group would adapt the novel into a ten-episode series, working alongside Landmark Studio Group and Screen Media.
+On July 1, 2020, it was announced that 451 Media Group would adapt the novel into a ten-episode series, working alongside Ravenwood Productions and Cartel Pictures.

 Filming and design

 Initial production and filming for Safehaven began in June 2022, having been delayed due to the COVID-19 pandemic.
 To respect COVID-19 protocols and safety measures, the series was filmed using virtual sets including temperature checks and full-body scans along with weekly COVID-19 testing.
 Additionally, the cast and crew was given on-site campus-style accommodations, along with a "pod system with departments operating autonomous[ly]."
 On the subject of filming techniques, executive producers stated that "this production is going to embrace the best of old-world production techniques, including analog film stocks [...] and also cutting edge Virtual Set technologies to create the exciting parallel world in the Safehaven story.
 We also intend to utilize holograms from Groove Media And Entertainment in both the production and the promotion of Safehaven."